Vaitheeswaran Koil: Architecture

-Chennai and Pamani Express connecting Tirupati are the trains stopping at Vaitheeswaran Koil (VDL) Railway station.
+Vaitheeswarankoil is located 13 km from Mayiladuthurai and 90 km from Thanjavur on the Thanjavur - Chidambaram highway.
+The temple is located between Sirkali to Mayiladuthurai State Highway.
+Frequent bus services are operated by Tamil Nadu government.
+There is a Railway station which is located between Chennai to Mayiladuthurai railway road.
 Karaikal is the nearest proposal airport located around 40 kilometer from temple.
 The temple has a five-tiered gopuram (temple tower), two inner gopurams and large precincts.
 The central shrine is that of Vaitheeswaran present as lingam in the inner most sanctum.
 The first precinct around the sanctum has the metal image of Subramanya, worshipped here as Muthukumara Swamy.
 The other metal images in the sanctum are of Nataraja, Somaskanda, Angaraka and stone sculptures of Durga, Dakshinamoorthy, Surya (Sun god), Jatayu, Sampati.
 The shrine of Thaiyalnayaki in the second precinct facing south houses the image of Thiyalnayagi sported in standing posture with the medicinal oil to cure the diseases.
 The large precinct also has a small shrine to Dhanvantari and shrine of Angaraka in stone sculpture.
 The southern gateway from this precinct leads to the temple tank and directly faces the Thaiyalnayaki shrine.
 The Sthala Vriksha (temple tree) is margosa (Azadirachta indica, neem tree), believed to possesses medicinal properties, is present near the eastern gateway.
 The eastern gateway also has the shrine of Adi (original) temple that has a smaller replica of the main shrines.
 There is a fine metal image of Gangavisarjanar inside the temple.
 The shrine of Angaragan (Mars) is present near the Eastern gateway in the third precinct.